 Find the right MBA program for you

 You don’t want just any MBA program.
 You want one that will challenge you, help you reach your goals and support you along the way.
-Has this preview of the MBA courses you can expect to find at Rasmussen College caught your interest?
+Has this preview of the MBA courses you can expect to find at Rasmussen University caught your interest?
 Visit the Master of Business Administration program page to learn more about how you could earn your MBA for less than $10,000!1

 1Tuition for this program is $155 per credit.
 Students must maintain continuous enrollment to remain eligible for the tuition pricing of $155 per credit.
 A student who withdraws and re-enrolls will be required to pay the tuition price offered at the time of their enrollment.